Nonclassical nullifiers for quantum hypergraph states: Discussion

-{\it Discussion}---~Detailed descriptions and realistic analyses of multimode nonlinearities for quantum continuous variables are not well explored experimentally.
+Detailed descriptions and realistic analyses of multimode nonlinearities for quantum continuous variables are not well explored experimentally.
 To remedy this situation we propose a basic nonclassicality criterion linked to the correlations associated with nullifiers of the continuous variable hypergraph states, which we dub hypergraph nonclassicality, inspired by the approach for the Gaussian cluster states.
 To the best of our knowledge, continuous variable hypergraph states have yet to be produced experimentally.
 Therefore we provide an essential analysis of the critical robustness of hypergraph nonclassicality against the most common loss and noise processes and show that enhancing the depth of the nonclassical nullifiers in the presence of loss or thermalisation is possible via optimisation.
 That is, the initial Gaussian squeezing must be chosen in tandem with the nonlinearity $\gamma$ such that the robustness of hypergraph nonclassicality to loss or noise is maximised.
 In particular, the most basic unweighted hypergraph states under small loss or thermalisation typically require momentum squeezing in order to maximise their robustness to the noise processes, whereas higher weighted hypergraph states typically require position squeezing.
 While momentum squeezing always enhances the nonlinear strength when the interaction is unitary, the enhancement is also counteracted more strongly by loss and noise at higher values of the nonlinear strength.
 As the number of modes increases the requirement for initial squeezing lowers when the dominant form of noise is loss, suggesting that platforms that mostly experience loss are better candidates for producing hypergraph nonclassicality.
+If future systems move towards such large scale nonlinear systems techniques beyond optimisation of linear squeezing, such as error correction, will likely have to be developed to accommodate these scaling relations.